AishaA14/GumGum/README.md

 Planning Stages
 The planning stages involved initial sketches and diagrams to visualize the app's structure and features.
 QuickDatabaseDiagrams.com was utilized to create entity-relationship diagrams for the database structure.

+[ERD.png]

+Excalidraw was also used to create a wireframe of the flow of the application and visualise the User Interface.

+[Excalidraw.png]

 Build and Code Process